MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/group-policy/get-started/group-policy-management-console/edit-filter-and-comment-policy-settings-using-gpmc/Editing-Software-Settings-Using-GPMC.md

 2. In the console tree, click **Software installation**.

-3. In the results pane, right\-click the application that you want to be installed automatically when the user tries to open a file with the associated extension.
+3. In the results pane, right-click the application that you want to be installed automatically when the user tries to open a file with the associated extension.

 4. Click **Properties**, and then click the **Deployment** tab.

-5. Under **Deployment options**, select the **Auto\-install this application by file extension activation** check box, and then click **OK**.
+5. Under **Deployment options**, select the **Auto-install this application by file extension activation** check box, and then click **OK**.
 This option is recommended, and it is selected by default.

     **Additional considerations**